What is Natural Perfume?

 Photo Credit: Kari Shea, Unsplash

-Beyond the clear differences in the palette of ingredients as well as my personal preference for natural and botanical ingredients over synthetics, there is more you should know about natural perfume before you decide to try it.
+Beyond the clear differences in the palette of ingredients as well as my personal preference for working with natural and botanical ingredients over synthetic aroma chemicals, there is more you should know about natural perfume before you decide to try it.
 Not surprisingly, there is quite an array of misconceptions when it comes to natural perfume and perfume in general.

 Here are some of the most common myths about natural perfumes: